SoK: A Framework for Unifying At-Risk User Research: Implications and Future Directions

+Our framework also highlights how risk factors often combine and interact, but the literature in our dataset has not deeply explored this topic, precluding a thorough synthesis.
+We advocate \textit{interactions} as a critical area of future research—one which our framework can support (e.g., enumerating the risk factors to consider for interactions).

+\postsubmission{Finally, in crisis situations, such as natural disasters or war, people may lose access to essential resources, their circumstances may change, or they may change their behaviors in exchange for critical services in ways that amplify their risk of attack or the severity of resulting harms.
+Recent papers on the impacts of the COVID-19 pandemic provide evidence that such changes can create new risks and amplify existing risks (\eg \cite{tseng2021covid,yamamoto2021teletherapy}).
+Future work on \spas during various kinds of crisis situations could yield a new risk factor, or expand the definitions of existing factors.}

 \paragraph{Guide the \textit{how}} The framework can also be used to help shape study designs and reporting, particularly interview or survey questions.
 For a population about which little is known, asking about all 10 contextual risk factors can ensure fairly comprehensive coverage of digital-safety concerns.
-For populations where some research exists, researchers can use the framework to explore how previously un- or understudied risk factors may (or may not) apply, or add depth on the impact of a specific, previously identified risk factor of interest.
-Researchers can also explore how their participants protect themselves by including questions about the protective practices documented in our framework.
-We hope that using the framework to guide research and reporting can enable better comparisons among studies, helping to uncover when disparate populations have overlapping (or distinctive) \spasadj practices and needs.
+For populations where some research exists, researchers can use the framework to explore how previously un- or understudied risk factors may (or may not) apply, or add depth on the impact of a specific, previously identified risk factor of interest. \postsubmission{Researchers can also use the protective practices portion of the framework to explore more comprehensively how their participants currently protect themselves and why they choose their practices.} We hope that using the framework to guide research and reporting can enable better comparisons among studies, helping to uncover when disparate populations have overlapping (or distinctive) \spasadj practices and needs. \postsubmission{Beyond this, it is important for researchers to carefully plan ethical methods when working with \users, guidance for which is an emerging area of research~\cite{liang2021embracing,costanza2018design}.}